Tess Majors’ murder in Morningside Park is an absolute horror.

-Now, the New York Police Department has arrested and charged a 13-year-old boy in connection with Tessa’s murder.
+Now, the New York Police Department has arrested and charged a 13-year-old boy in connection with Tess’s murder.
 The police say he confessed to the crime, but he seems to have been accompanied only by his uncle when he was interrogated.
 Why didn’t he have an attorney with him when he “confessed”?
 Another 14-year-old boy was arrested, then released.
 Apparently, the police knew the identities of the 12- to 15-year-old kids who were suspected of being behind a string of muggings in the park—so they knew where to find these boys.

 It’s hard not to be reminded of the 1989 Central Park Five case, when five boys of color aged 14 to 16 were taken into custody for the assault and rape of a 28-year-old jogger in Central Park.
 They were coerced into confessing and implicating each other.
 None of the boys were involved in the crime, yet the police and the public were quick to judge them guilty.
 As I write this, I am haunted by Ava DuVernay’s portrayal of the police violently interrogating Korey Wise, one of the Central Park Five, in her Netflix adaptation of the case, “When They See Us”.

 As first steps, Columbia may want to do two things: be sure that the youths charged in this murder have effective counsel, and reach out to community activist groups to develop a process for community healing that isn’t limited to Columbia’s campus.
 We don’t have to look far for local expertise in leading such an initiative—Mariame Kaba, a researcher in residence at the Barnard Center for Research on Women, is a leader in exploring restorative alternatives to the criminal justice system and mass incarceration.
 She is the founder and director of Project NIA, a grassroots organization that seeks to end youth incarceration.
-She and Iesha Sekou, the founder and director of Street Corner Resources, could help lead a restorative, not retributive, response to Tessa’s murder.
+She and Iesha Sekou, the founder and director of Street Corner Resources, could help lead a restorative, not retributive, response to Tess’s murder.

 The author is the Sulzbacher professor of law at Columbia Law School.